|

 do a good job managing their academics.

 - Investigate colleges on the Internet.
-Then make
+Then

 appointments and visit.